Leading man Jalen Brunson has Knicks back on center stage

 Greatest signings in Knicks history?
 That’s pretty heady praise from someone who was on the Knicks coaching staff when they signed John Starks, Allan Houston and Anthony Mason.
 Yet, if the Knicks can keep playing with the we-don’t’-get-outworked-by-anybody attitude that they have had all season, there may be a lot of people out there agreeing with Van Gundy.

-Brunson, who has a sore left foot, did not play Tuesday night against the Hornets as the Knicks went for their 10th straight win.
+Brunson, who has a sore left foot, did not play in Tuesday night's 112-105 loss to the Charlotte Hornets; the Knicks failing to win their 10th straight game.
 He also missed their double-overtime win in Boston Sunday.
-Yet, Brunson’s fingerprints are all over this streak just like they are all over this season.
+Yet, Brunson’s fingerprints are all over their recent streak just like they are all over this season.

 Look at the way the Knicks outlasted the Celtics two nights ago.
 The Knicks had five players play 40 minutes or more (Josh Hart played 39:46).
 Immanuel Quickley, starting in place of the injured Brunson, played 55:06.
 It’s hard to see the Knicks outlasting the big boys in the Eastern Conference in a seven-game playoff series yet, but they have shown that they are headed in the right direction.